 A graduate of Notre Dame, McGreevy is an acclaimed historian, with a focus on both American and global religion and politics.
 He is the Francis A. McAnaney Professor of History at the University and recently taught courses on U.S. political history and global Catholicism.
 He served as the I.A.
 O’Shaughnessy Dean of Notre Dame’s College of Arts and Letters from 2008 to 2018.

 McGreevy has received major fellowships from the Mellon Foundation, the American Council of Learned Societies, the Louisville Institute, and the Erasmus Institute.
-He served on the 2010 jury for the Pulitzer Prize for History and, since 2018, has been the co-chair of the Commonweal Foundation board.
+He served on the 2010 jury for the Pulitzer Prize for History and was co-chair of the Commonweal Foundation board from 2018–2023.
 He has received several awards for his teaching and research, including the 2015 George E. Ganss, S.J., Award for scholarly work in Jesuit studies from the Institute for Advanced Jesuit Studies at Boston College and Notre Dame’s Kaneb Teaching Award for his influence on the undergraduate learning experience.
 In 2004, he was honored as a Distinguished Lecturer by the Organization of American Historians.

 A Phi Beta Kappa member and magna cum laude graduate from Notre Dame in 1986 with a bachelor’s degree in history, McGreevy earned his master’s and doctoral degrees in history from Stanford University.
 He also taught at Hales Franciscan High School in Chicago.
 Following his doctoral degree, he completed a Lilly Foundation postdoctoral fellowship in humanities at Valparaiso University before joining the faculty at Harvard University.
 At Harvard, he was the Dunwalke Associate Professor of American History and History and Literature.
 He returned to Notre Dame in 1997.